Little Tokens, Big Ripples

 PICK ONE, PERSONALIZE, GIVE

-Inside are handmade tokens for neighbors to pick up, personalize, and give to someone who may move through their day unnoticed: a crossing guard, delivery driver, librarian, restaurant server, nurse, grocery clerk, custodian.
+In its first year, nearly 1,000 tokens were taken from the Station by neighbors to personalize and give to someone who may move through their day unnoticed: a crossing guard, delivery driver, librarian, restaurant server, nurse, grocery clerk, custodian.

 Someone whose work quietly holds our lives together.